Fera13/Pig_repo/README.md

 ### Run the code

-The example program can be started like this.
+The game can be started like this.

 ```
 # Execute the main program
-python guess/main.py
+python Pig_repo/Pig/main.py
 ```

 All code is stored below the directory `guess/`.